Homoki-Ugyvedi-Iroda/transcribe_redact_TUI/README.md

 ## TODO:

-- [ ] create an easier to use installation version (just pip install -r should be enough, do not deal with NVIDIA pytorch etc.)
-- [ ] create a version that uses only CPU (less requirements, smaller installation, distributable version)
 - [ ] chaining of audio improvements (similar to Adobe Audition), separation (diarisation) of speakers, and solutionsfor merging documents, redrafting prompts etc.
 - [ ] A "PySimpleGUI" version?